 During December, I spent more and more time at work (except for Christmas break).
 I notice I do this when we’re not having regular sex.
 I don’t mean to, it’s not intentional, but somehow things always come up to keep me at work longer.

 Now, I can’t wait to be home, and not because I’m expecting sex when I come in the door.
 In 11 years of marriage, that has never happened.
 But I like seeing the kids, playing with them, talking to my wife, all those things.
 Something about sex makes you want to be home more.

 Now, I’m not going to say all of this is because of sex.
 They are all connected.
-When you eat bad food, you feel bad, and foggy, and less productive, and you sleep less.
-When you sleep less, you feel bad and foggy and less productive and your willpower is diminished, so you eat bad.
-When your less productive, you don’t feel as good, etc, etc. When you fail to connect with God, everything falls apart.
+When you eat bad food, you feel bad and foggy, and less productive, and you sleep less.
+When you sleep less, you feel bad and foggy and less productive and your willpower is diminished, so you eat badly.
+When you’re less productive, you don’t feel as good, etc, etc. When you fail to connect with God, everything falls apart.

 But, it is a part of it, and I think a big part of it.

 Anyways, that’s my revelation.
 I share in the hopes that it might help someone, and to clarify the thoughts in my head.